donggeun-suh/jotai-nextjs-typescript-showcase/README.md

 # tictactoe-jotai-nextjs
 To practice jotai and nextjs.
-Maybe tailwindcss.